dirvine/data_chain/docs/0029-data-chains.md

 routing table.

 3. If vaults reject a node, then it will follow the normal joining process (secure join)

+4. Routing must punish nodes ASAP on failure to transmit a Link [NodeBlock] on a churn event.
+Links will validate on majority, but routing will require to maintain security of the chain by ensuring all nodes participate effectively.
+These messages should be high priority.

 ## Vault requirements